 The Types Of Conformity

-There are many different types of conformity that play a key part in this, and they are the following:
+Many different types of conformity can play a role, including the following:

-- Normative conformity, which involves changing the behavior of oneself to fit in with others
+- Normative Conformity: An individual changes their behavior to fit in with others.

 The Influence Of Group Behavior